 The ECx-CW has everything that you’d expect from a Zowie mouse, but in a wireless package.
 When it comes to the overall feel and specs there isn’t much difference between the ECx-C mice (aside from the very obvious fact that one is wireless and the other is not) so if you don’t really care for the wireless aspect you could go for an ECx-C instead of the wireless version.

 Zowie’s first wireless mouse came with some delay because the company wanted to make sure that it would work without any hiccups at all since the brand is very much focused on competitive performance without any distractions.
 For that reason, the CW mice come with an ‘enhanced wireless receiver’ which is meant to ensure a completely stable connection at all times without interference, even if you’re playing at a LAN tournament or what have you where there’s tons of wireless equipment lying around.
 The enhanced receiver also functions as a dock to charge your mouse with.

 Conclusion on the differences between Zowie EC versions

-It’s obvious that the EC line has been through a lot of changes over the past few years, but luckily it all boils down to this: if you’re interested in an EC mouse you should look at the EC1 or EC2 if you’re looking for a matte coating, and at the EC1-B Divina or EC2-B Divina in case you want a glossy coating.
+It’s obvious that the EC line has been through a lot of changes over the past few years, but if you’re interested in an EC mouse these days we’d recommend a C version, or the CW version if you want to go wireless.
 The other versions are still for sale, and the EC2/EC1 would still be a great option, but the modern touches (lighter cable, lighter weight, …) of the C versions make those a worthy upgrade.
 You can also consider the ECx-B if you absolutely prefer the smaller feet but there is no real reason why you should be looking at an ECx-A if you’re interested in Zowie’s bestseller.

 Hopefully this has helped, but if you have any questions feel free to reach out!